5 Takeaways From The Last Democratic Debate Before The New Hampshire Primary

 Buttigieg did well in Iowa and is now polling well in New Hampshire, but those are overwhelmingly white states.
 He had a good debate Friday, standing up to scrutiny and attacks, and yet, he struggled again when talking about race relations during his tenure as mayor — his only elected job in politics.

-Where black voters go is a huge open question — one that could determine who the Democratic nominee will be.
+Where black voters go is a huge open question — one that could determine whom the Democratic nominee will be.

 4. Warren, missing in action

-Warren won so many debates early on that it's somewhat stunning to see her fade into the backdrop.
-Warren was strong when talking about race Friday, and it's a reminder that Warren performed well in front of audiences of color earlier in this campaign.
+Warren won so many debates early on that it's somewhat stunning to see her fade into the background.
+Warren was strong when talking about race Friday, and it's a reminder that she performed well in front of audiences of color earlier in this campaign.
 She had a real opportunity to seal up this nomination in the fall — it didn't happen.
 Now, she needs a win or at least to finish ahead of Sanders in New Hampshire to get her mojo back.

 5. Real talk for Democrats

 Steyer had this plea for Democrats and Democratic voters: "We gotta win or we are in deep trouble."
-He said everyone on the stage was "right" about their policy directions, and that everyone is mostly in agreement on the big issues.
+He said that everyone on the stage was "right" about their policy directions and that everyone is mostly in agreement on the big issues.

 He's right about that.
 If you're not in power, then you can't implement any of these policies — no matter how bold or incremental.

 Perhaps as a backlash to Trump, some liberals seem to have less patience for moderation.
 But consider that Republicans are willing to do whatever it takes to win.
-Just look at how unified the party was behind Trump during impeachment — and how Trump took it out on anyone in his party who was critical of him, no matter how minor.
+Just look at how unified the party was behind Trump during the impeachment process — and how Trump took it out on anyone in his party who was critical of him, no matter how minor.

 Are Democrats willing to do whatever it takes, as much as they say they want to win?
 The way Warren and Sanders talk about fundraising is functionally a litmus test, with only small-dollar donations being considered ethical.

 In contrast, former New York Mayor Mike Bloomberg says he's willing to spend billions of his own fortune to beat Trump, even if he's not the Democratic nominee.
-Is that spending evil and disqualifying, in the eyes of progressives, even if Bloomberg vows use that money to fight for progressive causes?
+Is that spending evil and disqualifying, in the eyes of progressives, even if Bloomberg vows to use that money to fight for progressive causes?

 In fairness, for all of the splits during Friday's debate, there were a lot of moments of camaraderie.
 Sure, they were all arguing that they were the ones to be able to beat Trump, but, at the end of the day, they would come together.